Rugby World Cup 2019: Picture of buff Springboks a major warning to All Blacks

 What about Sonny Bill Williams?
 Well, sure, the All Blacks' Twitter troubadour is pretty jacked but have you seen Springbok midfielder Jesse Kriel?

 If the World Cup was a body building competition, the buff Boks would surely be favourites.
-But even in its current state, the physicality of the Springboks – as shown by their shirtless snap – mixed with their suffocating rush defence will be a major obstacle for the All Blacks in their first match of the tournament.
+But even in its current state, the physicality of South Africa – as shown by their shirtless snap – mixed with their suffocating rush defence will be a major obstacle for the All Blacks in their first match of the tournament.

 Former Ireland international Stephen Ferris was one of those who shared the photo, adding the caption: "The @Springboks squad... a few half decent rigs... @rugbyworldcup